MicrosoftDocs/visualstudio-docs/docs/ide/class-designer/how-to-create-types.md

 ---
 title: 'Create Types by using Class Designer'
-description: Learn how to design new types for C# and Visual Basic projects by creating them on a class diagram. ms.date: 11/04/2016 ms.topic: how-to
+description: Design new types for C# and Visual Basic projects and apply custom attributes by creating them on a class diagram in Visual Studio. ms.date: 11/04/2016 ms.topic: how-to
 f1_keywords: